 - irregular periods in females

-The symptoms can vary considerably from person to person depending on the location and severity of the inflammation.
-They also tend to come and go in cycles, so people experience flare-ups, when their symptoms suddenly get worse, and periods of remission, during which they have no or few symptoms.
+Symptoms can vary considerably from person to person, depending on the location and severity of the inflammation.
+Symptoms also tend to come and go in cycles.
+People will experience flares where symptoms suddenly worsen, and periods of remission during which they have few, or no symptoms.

-To diagnose IBD, a doctor will typically start by taking a medical history and performing a physical exam.
-They may also order one or more of the following tests to aid their diagnosis:
+To diagnose IBD, a doctor will typically start by taking a medical history and performing an initial physical exam.
+They will then order one or more of the following tests to aid their diagnosis:

 - Endoscopy: An endoscopy is a primary method of diagnosing Crohn’s disease.
-This procedure involves inserting an endoscope, which is a thin tube with a light and camera on it, down a person’s throat into their GI tract to look for signs of IBD.
+This procedure involves inserting an endoscope, a thin tube with a light and camera on it, down a person’s throat into their gastrointestinal tract.

-- Colonoscopy.
-This test requires the insertion of an endoscope up through a person’s anus into their rectum and colon.
+- Colonoscopy: This test requires the insertion of an endoscope through a person’s anus into their rectum and colon.
 A doctor will use this to diagnose ulcerative colitis.

-There is no cure for IBD, so the aim is to keep a person in remission.
-Doctors use treatment to relieve the symptoms that a person is experiencing, prevent flare-ups, and maintain periods of remission.
-The treatment that they choose will depend on the severity of the symptoms.
+There is no cure for IBD, so doctors will use treatments to relieve symptoms, prevent flare-ups, and maintain periods of remission.
+The treatments that they choose will depend on the severity of the symptoms.

-- Aminosalicylates, which help reduce inflammation.
+- Aminosalicylates: These help reduce inflammation.
 Doctors often prescribe these drugs to people with mild symptoms.

-Some people may need surgery to remove or bypass damaged parts of their GI.
-However, according to the
+Some people may need surgery to remove or bypass damaged parts of their gastrointestinal tract.
+However, surgery for IBD is becoming

 IBD is a lifelong condition for which there is currently no cure.
-Symptoms tend to come and go in cycles.
-At times, a person may find that their symptoms suddenly flare-up and get worse.
-They may then enter a period of remission during which their symptoms improve.
+Symptoms tend to come and go in cycles of flares and remission.

 Treatment for IBD typically focuses on relieving a person’s symptoms and trying to induce and maintain remission.

-IBS is a long-term condition that affects the intestines and causes a group of digestive symptoms that tend to occur together.
-Unlike IBD, IBS does not cause any visible signs of damage or inflammation in the GI tract.
+IBS is a long-term condition that affects the intestines.
+It causes a group of digestive symptoms that typically occur together.
+Unlike IBD, IBS

-IBS is a common condition.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, IBS affects around 12 percent of people in North America and 7-21% of people globally.
-It is more common in women than in men, and it is more likely to develop in people under the age of 50 years than in older people.
+IBS is a common condition and affects around 12% of people in North America and 7-21% of people globally.
+It is more common in women than in men and is more likely to develop in people under the age of 50.

 As with IBD, the symptoms of IBS tend to come and go in cycles.
-Flare-ups often last for several days, and symptoms may be worse after eating.
-Some females with IBS may experience more symptoms during their period.
+Some females with IBS

 IBS usually involves sudden changes in bowel habits, such as diarrhea or constipation.
 The symptoms can vary from mild to severe and may include: